-Rescue Remedy is homeopathic tincture made from flower essences and developed by Dr. Edward Bach.
-Rescue Remedy is particularly helpful for stress, whether your dog suffers from separation anxiety, stress from a recent move or even the death of another pet or an owner.
-A few drops applied to the gums can make a big difference in your dog’s physical and emotional well-being in times of stress.
+Rescue Remedy is homeopathic tincture made from flower essences developed by Dr. Edward Bach.
+The product is particularly helpful for stress.
+Whether your animal suffers from separation anxiety, stress from a recent move or even the death of another pet or an owner, Rescue Remedy can help.

 Arnica is sometimes referred to as "homeopathic aspirin."
 It can be used after any injury, trauma or overexertion.
 It has been used to reduce pain and can promote healing after surgery.
-It can reduce swelling, bruising and soreness in your pet.
+It's also said to work wonders in dogs with arthritis, says thisolddog.com.

 And you'll see personalized content just for you whenever you click the My Feed .